-21 September 2021 was Prinsjesdag (Budget Day).
+20 September 2022 was Prinsjesdag (Budget Day).
 The Dutch government launched its plans for the coming year on this day.
-Whether you are a self-employed professional, an SME owner or other type of entrepreneur, there may be consequences for your business.
-On this page, we give an overview of all the plans that may affect you as an entrepreneur.
+Whether you are a self-employed professional, an SME owner or other type of entrepreneur, there will most likely be consequences for your business.
+This page gives an overview of all the plans that may affect you as an entrepreneur in English.

 Attention: These measures are still subject to approval